 - The Farm Carbon Toolkit

-In Bishopdale members are receiving extra funds for delivery of NFM measures on the ground through the Environment Agency funded Bishopdale NFM Project been delivered by the YDRT.
+In Bishopdale members are receiving extra funds for delivery of NFM measures on the ground through the Environment Agency funded Bishopdale NFM Project delivered by the YDRT.

 What did we learn?